bkuhn/talks/Bloomberg-Visit-2014_GPL/compliance.markdown

 + I wish more individuals and non-profits would enforce.

-+ There are saavy violators out there that we're dealing with now.
++ Violators are more savvy now.
-      - I wish I could say more on the record.
+      - They will test the boundaries of copyleft.
+      - And will have to be dealt with.

 # Constant Vigilance!